 Prior to joining Scott+Scott, Mr. Mansfield spent over six years in the London office of Freshfields Bruckhaus Deringer LLP.
-During his time at Freshfields, he worked on a number of leading competition damages claims arising from the power cables, gas-insulated switchgear, and power transformers cartels.
-This included the BritNed v ABB proceedings and assisting local counsel with cases in several other jurisdictions.
-He also acted in a number of competition investigations, both internal investigations and those brought by international regulators (including the European Commission and the Competition and Markets Authority), particularly in the financial services sector.
+During his time at Freshfields, he worked on several leading competition damages claims arising from the power cables, gas-insulated switchgear, and power transformers cartels and on several competition investigations in the financial services sector (both internal investigations and those brought by international regulators).

-- Michael O’Higgins FX Class Representative Limited in a CRA claim in the Competition Appeal Tribunal arising from the FX Cartels.
+- Michael O’Higgins FX Class Representative Limited in a Consumer Rights Act collective action in the Competition Appeal Tribunal arising from the FX Cartels.

 - Several retailers (including Vodafone, Hermès, GrandVision, Michelin, Dunelm, Soho House, Grange Hotels) in their claims against Visa and Mastercard in relation to anti-competitive interchange fees.

-- Unilever, Danone, AkzoNobel, ArcelorMittal, Aperam and Mondelez in a follow-on damages claim in the Amsterdam District Court arising from the Trucks cartel
+- Unilever, Danone, AkzoNobel, ArcelorMittal, Aperam, and Mondelez in claims in the Amsterdam District Court arising from the Trucks cartel.

-- A solar power company in a commercial dispute in the English High Court involving alleged breaches of contractual and fiduciary duties
+- A solar power company in a commercial dispute in the English High Court involving breaches of contractual and fiduciary duties.